dankmeme01/globed/README.md

 # Globed

 Globed is an open-source, highly customizable multiplayer mod for Geometry Dash, powered by [Geode](https://geode-sdk.org/).
-Globed servers are written in rust, and they use a highly efficient protocol with zero overhead, by transferring data in a binary form.

 ## Architecture